llemoine1230/llemoine1230/README.md

 ```
 <details>
   <summary>Class project using class fact cards</summary>

-  This was a class project for Web Development (CIS 276) 🦭 to make fact cards from classmates and have them do cool functions like
+  This was a class project for Web Development (CIS 276) 🦭 to make fact cards from classmates and have them do cool functions like:

- -flipping
+  - Flipping
- -being likable (❤️)
+  - Being likable (❤️)
- -sortable
+  - Sortable

- This snippet dynamically fills the back of each card with a classmate fact and gives each card a unique id to ensure sortability.
+  This snippet dynamically fills the back of each card with a classmate fact and gives each card a unique ID to ensure sortability.
 </details>